 FHWA 3C Planning (PL)/MassDOT Local Match - These are FHWA planning funds distributed to MassDOT's Office of Transportation Planning (OTP), according to an allocation formula established by federal legislation, to carry out the 3C planning process.
 OTP distributes these funds to Massachusetts MPOs according to a formula based on population.
-The FFY 2013 3C PL funding allocation for the Boston Region MPO is \$x,xxx,xxx, which includes \$xxx,xxx in state matching funds.
+The FFY 2013 3C PL funding allocation for the Boston Region MPO is \$3,236,900 which includes \$647,380 in state matching funds.
 The MPO votes on both the use of funds and the use of MPO staff for projects in this funding category.